Medicare Part F: What Is It? What Does It Cover? What Does It Cost?

 We can help you find good rates for Medicare Supplement coverage

 Why is MedSup Plan F important?
 Why should I care about it?

 The main reason you should care about Medicare Supplement Plan F is it provides the most coverage of any of the MedSup plans available today.

-Also, as mentioned a few paragraphs ago, it is the most popular of the many MedSup plans private insurance companies currently sell to Americans.
-In fact, according to a couple of reports (including this one), somewhere between 56 and 66 percent of people who buy MedSup or Medigap policies choose Plan F.
+Also, it is the most popular of the many Medicare Supplement plans private insurance companies currently sell to Americans.
+In fact, according to various reports, somewhere between 56% and 66% of people who buy MedSup or Medigap policies choose Plan F.

 What does Medicare Supplement Plan F cover?